nicm42/100-days-of-code-v2/log 1.md

 **Day 85: 15th October 2020**
 Got the Style Stage rainbow layout working in Chrome and on mobile.
 I spent some time finding things that don't work the same in both browsers (eg Firefox splits words at the slash but Chrome doesn't, also mobiles don't do fixed backgrounds - but it looks pretty cool unfixed too).
 I just need to test it on Windows tomorrow, and hopefully I'll be able to submit it soon.

+**Day 86: 16th October 2020**
+I submitted my Style Stage CSS.
+The process is much less scary than it was this time last year when I've never done a PR.
+I do them often, since I found that doing them on GitHub is much easier than in SmartGit (in SmartGit I always get confused about which branch I should be on to start with).
+I'm still a bit nervous about feedback and possible changes, but I can see that other people had them and fixed them and no one was horrible about it, so it will be fine..